About Conscious Sculpture

 Origins

-Conscious Sculpture emerged from nearly two decades of meditation practice and community-focused work in Manchester's Alexandra Park.
-Between 2007 and 2020, I founded Alexandra Arts and dedicated my practice to the park's regeneration, inspired by Joseph Beuys' concept of social sculpture.
+Conscious Sculpture emerged from nearly two decades of personal meditation practice and community-focused work in Manchester’s Alexandra Park.
+Between 2007 and 2020, I founded Alexandra Arts and dedicated my practice to the park’s regeneration, inspired by Joseph Beuys’ concept of social sculpture.

 [Read the full journey behind Conscious Sculpture]